Updated: Nov 26

 If, like me, you found yourself in a blur of misinformation, sleep deprivation and postpartum anxiety in the fourth trimester, you are not alone.
 With 8 out of 10 British mothers stopping breastfeeding before they want to, citing a lack of support as the main reason, we can see that there is a gaping hole in postpartum care.
 This absence of guidance and support forces moms to stop nourishing their little ones in the way that they want to and in a way that has a multitude of benefits for them and they babes.
 There are, thankfully now many men and women fighting for greater support and protection for new moms.
 Campaigns for paid parental leave in the US and the right to flexible working for all parents in the UK are well under way and are gathering momentum by the day.
 Until such reforms actually take place though, what can you do right now to help yourself feel human without stopping breastfeeding?

-As I write, I have been breastfeeding my son for exactly two and a half years.
+At the time of writing this, I had been breastfeeding my son for exactly two and a half years.
+We kept breastfeeding for three years and nine months in total - not a day before I was ready to stop.
 When I think about the blood, sweat and tears that has gone into our nursing journey, it makes me feel incredibly grateful.
 I could not have breastfed on my own terms for so long without support and I have learned a good few tricks along the way which have helped to keep me sane and have enabled me to nurture my son in the way that I choose for so long.
-Adapted from my debut book, ‘Self Care: The Breastfeeding Edition’ (available to preorder now!), here are my top 5 tips on carving out some me-time as a nursing mama:
+Adapted from my debut book, ‘Self Care: The Breastfeeding Edition’ (available here), here are my top 5 tips on carving out some me-time as a nursing mama:

-1. Call on your village.
-Whether your circle of support is dozens strong or just two or three people, drawing on them is essential if you are going to get some much-needed downtime.
+Whether your circle of support is dozens strong or just two or three people, or laid support in the form of nursery or daycare, drawing on them is essential if you are going to get some much-needed downtime.
 It will take time for you and your babe to feel comfortable being separated from one another initially, so start small.
 Take a nap, give yourself a manicure, or meditate while your partner, mom or father-in-law or plays with your child/children in another room.
 Arrange this at a time when your little one(s) are fed and not due a nap, so that you can completely relax in the knowledge that they will be ok in your absence.
-Leave snacks & a bottle of expressed milk, if your babe will drink from one, as extra backup.
-The more often that you expose your child(ren) to loving caregivers, the more confident you will all be that they will ok without you.
+Leave snacks & a bottle of expressed milk, if your baby will drink from one, as extra backup.
+The more often that you expose your child(ren) to loving caregivers, the more confident you will all be that they will be ok without you.

 These tips are adapted from my debut book,' Self Care: The Breastfeeding Edition (50 Practical, Evidence-Based Tips for Nursing Moms),' available here, now: www.thebreastfeedingmentor.com/book